Non-Surgical BPH Treatment in Kansas City & Overland Park

-What Is PAE?
+What Is Non-Surgical PAE Treatment?

 Prostatic artery embolization, or PAE, is a minimally invasive procedure used to treat benign prostatic hyperplasia, or BPH.
 Because BPH is an enlarged prostate gland, the overall goal of PAE treatment is to reduce the size of the prostate and decrease any symptoms.
 PAE uses microscopic beads to block the blood flow to the prostate, which deprives the cells of oxygen and ultimately helps the gland shrink in size.

 Who Is a Candidate for PAE?

 As a minimally invasive procedure that preserves sexual function, non-surgical PAE is an alternative to medications and surgical BPH treatment options.
 Many patients find this procedure beneficial when compared to more complex treatment methods.
 If any of the following are true for you, you may be a candidate for non-surgical PAE:

 - You have BPH, or are experiencing symptoms associated with BPH.

 - You’re looking to preserve sexual function during BPH treatment.

 - You have a reaction to BPH medication, or would prefer another route of treatment.